profe-ajedrez/Magenizer/README.md

  //------
  //ANDRES REYES
  //3
- // HEROIC SERVICES FOR FREE
+ // HEROICAL SERVICES FOR FREE
  // 666, Where The Braves Dies Street, Santiago, Chile.
  ```

-As you could see in the example, supports regexr, but without the delimiting _/_ because they are added internally.
+As you could see in the example, regexr are supported, but without the delimiting _/_ because they are added internally.

 @author Andrés Reyes